 Whether working from home is a new venture for your business or the company already has experience working with remote employees, home cloud computing is an excellent way to maintain the quality of work you expect at the office as efforts are made from a distance.
-Having cloud-based solutions while working from home can keep employees happy, productive and in the loop while simulating the same standard office experience proven to get results.
+Having cloud-based solutions or cloud computing services while working from home can keep employees happy, productive, and in the loop, while simulating the same standard office experience proven to get results.

 The use of cloud-based solutions or cloud computing services can save companies money in the long run.
 For one, the use of virtual meeting space can replace the need for large, in-person conferences.
 This not only saves the company on the cost of travel and meeting space but also eliminates the need for employees to purchase audio or video conferencing software.
 Additionally, by having all company data stored on a secure cloud server, businesses can rest assured that their information is safe from cyber-criminals and unexpected loss.
 Furthermore, by giving employees the freedom to work from home, companies can eliminate the need for expensive office space and reduce the amount of time employees spend commuting.
 This not only saves companies money on employee overhead costs but also allows employees to work at their own pace.
 Unfortunately, the benefits of cloud computing are often overlooked because many do not understand how useful these services can be for both companies and employees.

 Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, online storage, applications, and services).
 Cloud computing and storage solutions provide users and organizations with various capabilities to store and process their data in third-party data centers.